A step-by-step guide to applying for a PhD.

 - Personal statement (of no more than 500 words highlighting the relationship between yourself, your proposed project and the specific funding scheme your are applying to.
 Guidance can be found here- https://www.ed.ac.uk/studying/postgraduate/applying/personal-statement).

-- A self-worded project proposal (no more than 2 A4 pages; not needed if you are applying for an existing project written by a supervisor).
-The project proposal should be self-worded, even if it is based on an idea from your supervisor.
+- A self-worded project proposal (including references, the proposal should not exceed 4 pages- A4, font size 11, Arial or another sans serif typeface of equivalent size to Arial 11).
+Applications with proposals exceeding 4 pages will be rejected.
+A proposal is not needed if you are applying for an existing project written by a supervisor.
 Guidance on how to write a good proposal can be found here- https://www.ed.ac.uk/geosciences/postgraduate/phd/applying/proposals

 - Your Curriculum Vitae